HackYourFuture/HTML-CSS/Week3/MAKEME.md

 In this homework you'll be working with GIT and GitHub.
 Follow the steps to learn how to create a remote repository and work with it from your local machine:

 1. Create a repository on GitHub, called `animals`
-2. Clone the repository to your local machine, using SSH
+2. Clone the repository to your local machine, using the SSH URL
 3. Locally, create a file called "zoo.txt".
 Include 3 animals found in a zoo
 4. Add and commit the file to the local repository.
 Make sure the commit message is meaningful (ex. "created txt file with animal names")
 5. Push your commit to the remote repository, verify that it has worked on GitHub